-In the new regulations rolled out for e-invoicing in the Kingdom of Saudi Arabia (KSA), the Zakat, Tax and Customs Authority (ZATCA) has issued guidelines to generate and issue electronic invoices.
-While many fields in the e-invoice require the transaction details to be filled, specific mandatory fields need an understanding to better comply with the rules and regulations.
+Zakat, Tax and Customs Authority (ZATCA) rolled out e-invoicing in the Kingdom of Saudi Arabia (KSA) and issued guidelines to generate and issue electronic invoices.
+While many fields in the e-invoice require the transaction details to be filled, specific mandatory fields need an understanding to better comply with e-invoicing rules and regulations.

 UUID is mandatory for e-invoices and simplified e-invoices, indicating an internationally unique number that identifies an invoice and tracks it throughout its lifecycle.